shenderson62/mlteam.github.io/index.md

 ![LossVisual](/assets/LossVisual.PNG)

 As we see in the graph, our training and validation loss both decrease to a stable value, demonstrating a successful learning curve (Brownlee, 2019).

+## Results
+The resulting predictor will show the effectiveness of using CNNs for this classification task.
+We sought to improve this effectiveness by changing the network's architecture through experimenting with the number and order of layers to find the setup that results in the most accurate CNN for classifying these skin lesions.
+For our final report, we will either aim to try a different learning method and compare our results or utilize a deep architecture in place of a classic learning method.

 ## References
 * Biswas, P. (2021, June 30).
 Importance of Loss Functions in Deep Learning and Python Implementation.
 Medium.
 Retrieved November 16, 2021, from https://towardsdatascience.com/importance-of-loss-functions-in-deep-learning-and-python-implementation-4307bfa92810.